palautatan/ph142/index.md

 Professor Mi-Suk Kang Dufour
 MWF 8:00-9:00, 245 Li Ka Shing

+### "Statistics is Everywhere"
+Interested in fashion at all?
+Check this one out. <a href="https://www.youtube.com/watch?v=bkcAmCqIaao">How ZARA Uses Data Analytics to Run A Profitable Business</a>.

 ### Notes
 #### Part 0 | The Kickoff
 <a href="notes/formatting.html">i.
 Homework Formatting</a>